cosyverif/paquito/src/Documentation-paquito/paquito_issues.md

 When we generate a package using archlinux distribution , we faced with a problem :

-the system refuses to create the archlinux package , because it requires to installing **Runtime dependencies** before the construction of the package (see paquito github :issue 16 ) .
+The system refuses to create the archlinux package , because it requires to installing  **Runtime dependencies** before the construction of the package (see paquito github :**issue16** ) .

 To resolve this problem we reflect on two solutions :

 * Use makepkg options :